Breast milk leakage and what to do about it

 In addition, milk savers need to be used with care since they can dump all the milk if you bend over the wrong way.

-Most recently, we've seen 'silicone breast pumps' like Haakaa or Haakaa knock-offs, which are not worn inside the bra.
+Most recently, we've seen 'silicone breast pumps' like the Haakaa milk catcher or Haakaa knock-offs, which are not worn inside the bra.
 They are only used while breastfeeding, which is usually when most of the leaking happens.
 They suction to the breast while baby is feeding on the other side.

-The Haakaa-style silicone breast pump seems popular among breastfeeding moms but many lactation professionals have mixed feelings about it...
+The Haakaa-style silicone milk collector is popular among breastfeeding moms but many lactation professionals have mixed feelings about it...

-The nice thing is that it's simple: no assembly required, no power, batteries etc. It is also surprisingly prolific!
-Some people get more milk with their Haakaa than with their expensive electric breast pump.
-That's because the Haakaa takes advantage of the natural let-down reflex.
+The nice thing about it is that it's simple: no assembly required, no power, batteries etc. It is also surprisingly prolific!
+Some people get more milk with their Haakaa milk catcher than with their expensive electric breast pump.
+That's because the Haakaa milk catcher takes advantage of the natural let-down reflex.
 Also, the suction on the nipple is strong enough to draw out more than the milk that would naturally leak from the breast.

 More milk sounds great but here is where lactation professionals worry:

-- Removing extra milk during a feed compromises the amount of milk available for baby when you switch to the other.
-If extra milk is removed during every feed, it can slow down growth and/or cause oversupply.
+- Removing extra milk during a feed can compromise the amount of milk available for baby when you switch breasts.
+If too much extra milk is removed during every feed, it can slow down growth and/or cause oversupply.

-- Milk that is drawn out passively has a low fat content and many milk banks won't even accept it as donations.
+- Milk that is drawn out passively has a low fat content.
+Many milk banks won't even accept it as donations.
 This means that baby might not get enough fat when this milk is fed to baby.
-It also means that fat may be left behind in the breast, which increases the risk of clogged ducts.
+It also means that fat may be left behind in the breast, which increases the risk of clogged ducts and mastitis.

-- Haakaa-style silicone breast pumps connect to the breast with a flange, similar to regular breast pumps.
+- Haakaa-style silicone milk catchers connect to the breast with a flange, similar to regular breast pumps.
 This design strains the sensitive nipple/ areola area and can cause discomfort, especially if the fit isn't right.

-kindestCup is also a silicone breast pump but with some important differences compared to conventional silicone breast pumps.
+kindestCup is somewhat similar to a silicone breast pumps but with some important differences.

 kindestCup looks nothing like a conventional breast pump.
-The flange-less design and wide opening make make that it suctions to a wide area of breast tissue, not just the nipple.
+The flange-less design and wide opening allow it to suction to a wide area of breast tissue.
+Why does Haakaa hurt some people?
+Because all the suction is focused on the sensitive nipple/ areola area.
 Distributing suction over a wider area has two big advantages:

-And of course, kindestCup is unique because it can also be used for hand expression and to cup feed baby.
+And of course, kindestCup is unique because it can also be used for hand expression.
+That means that you can use it to collect milk when you're away from baby.
+Finally, you can also use kindestCup to cup feed baby.